-The Rambam does however rule in the Mishne Torah that someone who denies Techiyat Hametim is a heretic who has no place in the World to Come but there is little elaboration on this.
+But why!?
+The Rambam includes belief in Techiyat Hametim as the 13th of the Ikarim and states clearly that someone who does not believe in that is a heretic!
+He also rules in the Mishne Torah that someone who denies Techiyat Hametim is a heretic who has no place in the World to Come.
 Why was this not good enough for the Ra'avad to show the Rambam's true belief in Techiyat Hametim.
 Did the Ra'avad doubt what the Rambam meant by Techiyat Hametim?
 Interestingly, the Rambam lists Techiyat Hametim here BEFORE the coming of Mashiach.
 Is this meant to be a chronological order?